-One important detail about this pattern, however: if for any reason your plugin should pull a PipelinePack off of the input channel and not end up passing it on to one of the Deliver methods, you must call pack.Recycle(nil) to free the pack up to be used again.
-Failure to do so will eventually deplete the pool of PipelinePacks and will cause Heka to freeze.
+One final important detail: if for any reason your input plugin should pull a PipelinePack off of the input channel and not end up passing it on to another step in the pipeline (i.e. to a decoder or to the router), you must call PipelinePack.Recycle() to free the pack up to be used again.
+Failure to do so will cause the PipelinePack pool to be depleted and will cause Heka to freeze.